In a WhisperBack bug report, someone suggested to remove ekeyd from Tails

 - Let's not get used to suggest Additional Software Package for hardware support, especially hardware that's particularly useful for air-gapped systems.

-#9 Updated by sajolida about 3 years ago
+#9 Updated by sajolida over 3 years ago

 - Subject changed from Consider removing ekeyd to Remove ekeyd